swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

-Create an executable script called `smallestrange` in the `data` directory, that is similar to the `smallest` script, but prints the file containing the line with the smallest "Range" value.
+Create an executable script called `smallestrange` in the `data` directory, that is similar to the `smallest` script, but prints the line with the smallest "Range" value.
 Use the commands `grep`, `sort`, and `head` to do this.

 * * * *